humanitycodes/www/coursework/lessons/slides/jquery-research-and-scale.md

 And it looks like my jQuery event callback triggers on all of them!
 OK, so now that I've confirmed this part is working as expected, let's move on to the next step: getting the contents of the `textarea`.

-Fortunately, I saw code examples that accessed the contents of `textarea`s in my previous Googling.
+Fortunately, I saw code examples that accessed the contents of a `textarea` in my previous Googling.
 They used `this.value`.
 Let's try it.

 ``` js
 $('#markdown-input').on('input', function(){